conveyal/analysis-ui/docs/analysis/index.md

 To start an analysis, you'll need to select a :term:`project` and :term:`scenario`.
 The scenarios created on the modifications page will all be available for your selected project along with a scenario representing the :term:`baseline network`.

-To retrieve results for the origin marker shown on the map, you can either move the marker to a new location or click the *fetch results* button at the top.
+To retrieve results for the origin marker shown on the map, you can either move the marker to a new location or click the *fetch results* button at the top of the page.

 <br><span class="btn btn-info"><i class="fa fa-refresh"></i> Fetch results</span>